ethanaquino258/SoundHub-Annotater/README.md

     - if you see errors or have trouble installing the packages, make sure that you have the latest version of pip:
         - `python -m pip install --upgrade pip`
     - if you don’t have a requirements.txt file, you can manually install the required dependencies using:
-        - `pip install PyQt5 librosa sounddevice`
+        - `pip install PyQt5 matplotlib librosa sounddevice`
 6. Run it
     - enter the following command and wait for the GUI to appear
         - `python main.py`